VimalChamyal/pb_data/README.md

 Please find 'Data.csv', 'pdata.ipynb' & 'pbdata.pbix' files above for reference.

-# SECTION 1.
-Overview of the Dataset
+# SECTION I. OVERVIEW OF THE DATASET & BASIC EDA
+Please refer the file 'pdata.ipynb'.
+Check it above or click  <a href="https://github.com/VimalChamyal/pb_data/blob/main/pdata.ipynb">here</a>.
+I will be using the screenshots from this file

 ## A. Descriptive statistics of the numerical columns (Time taken to Complete & Benchmark Points) in the dataset.